-Have you ever wondered whether the current craze for soy is healthy?
+Have you ever wondered whether soy is healthy?
 Once a client declared, as she raised her ubiquitous white and green paper cup, "This is decaf coffee with soy milk.
 I just wanted you to know."
 She was assuming I thought that was a good way to drink coffee.
-And yes, it was great that she left behind the flavored syrups with high fructose corn syrup and the fake creamers with trans-fats, but what about that soy milk?
+And yes, it was great that she left behind the flavored syrups with high fructose corn syrup and the fake creamers with bad fats, but what about that soy milk?

 Health Claims About Soy

 Some sources have suggested that soy is a good source of protein that can reduce cholesterol and diminish hot flashes.
-Let's examine at these claims more closely.
+Let's examine these claims more closely: